audeering/audtorch/README.rst

 Usage
 =====

-audtorch_ provides classes for common audio data sets and a collection of transforms that can handle numpy arrays.
+audtorch_ automates the data iteration process for deep neural network training using PyTorch_.
+It provides a set of feature extraction transforms that can be implemented on-the-fly on the CPU.

 To create fixed length speech samples augmented with white noise run:

 .. code-block:: python